Kirary/notes/README.md

+## Description

 App displays notes with tags.
 No redux or mobx.
-It based on react-hooks and use localestorage for storing notes.
+It based on react-hooks and use localstorage for storing notes.

 ## Create React App